charmed-kubernetes/layer-easyrsa/README.md

 ### Delete Backups

-To delete backup stored on the unit, simply run action `delete-backup` with parameter `name=<backup_name>`.
+To delete a backup file stored on the unit, simply run action `delete-backup` with parameter `name=<backup_name>`.
 List of all available backups can be obtained by running action `list-backups`.
 To remove all the backups from the unit, you can specify parameter `all=true`.